-Pac-12 tournament preview: Let’s ruin Stanford (and UCLA’s) season
+Pac-12 basketball tournament preview: Let’s ruin Stanford (and UCLA’s) season

 With Stanford and UCLA right on the bubble, the chance for mischief is high

 When: Cal vs. Stanford, Wednesday night at 6:00pm PT, Pac-12 Network

 When (hopefully!): Cal vs. UCLA, Thursday night at 6:00 pm PT, Pac-12 Network

 As has become all too familiar over the last few years, our Bears are firmly in so-you’re-telling-me-there’s-a-chance! territory in the Pac-12 Tournament: